IBM-Cloud/docs/services/BlockStorage/index.md

 5. Click **Attach** to submit the information and close the dialog.

 The volume is listed in the table of attached volumes with the information about the virtual machine instance.
-The virtual machine can now use the device with persistent data.
+The virtual machine can now use the device to persist data.

 To detach a volume, follow these steps: